beaulieuhugo97/htb-walkthroughs/Artificial.md

 + HEAD nginx/1.18.0 appears to be outdated (current is at least 1.20.1).
 ```

-And with whatweb:
+And even more informations with whatweb:
 ```
 Summary   : HTML5, HTTPServer[Ubuntu Linux][nginx/1.18.0 (Ubuntu)], Matomo, nginx[1.18.0], Script
 ```

-I decide create a new account:
+I decide to create a new account:
 ```
 POST /register HTTP/1.1
 Host: artificial.htb